-Removing accumulated lint
+Removing accumulated lint inside the dryer cabinet

-Lint can gather inside the dryer and be a fuel for fire.
+Lint can gather inside the dryer cabinet and be a fuel for fire.
 Lint should be removed every two to three years, or more often, depending on dryer usage.
 Cleaning should be done by a qualified person.
 If you have any questions or comments, please call our Consumer Assistance Center at 1-800-253-1301.